-An introduction to emails introduces formal and informal phrases and expressions used when writing emails.
-Review the various parts of an email; staring, introducing topics, and ending.
-Students can discuss various types of communication as well as the differences between formal and informal phrases.
+Students are introduced to formal and informal phrases and expressions used when writing emails.
+Review the various parts of an email; starting, introducing topics, and ending.
+Students discuss various types of communication as well as the differences between formal and informal phrases.

 We use CEFR

 As a great ESL teacher you need to be able to adapt your teaching style and presentation of material to suit the student’s level.

 The six reference levels used by the Common European Framework of Reference (CEFR) for grading an individual’s language proficiency are A1, A2, B1, B2, C1, C2.

 Our suggested levels are just an indication.
 Teachers should evaluate the suitability of a Handout before it is taught in a class.
 Often, a Handout is included in two levels.
 This is based on variations in the way it can be taught in a lesson.
 A Handout may be suitable as an introductory lesson for one level and a review for a higher level.
 The Teaching Notes may include suggestions on how to teach Handouts to mixed level students.

 - Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.